woocommerce/woocommerce/plugins/woocommerce-blocks/docs/third-party-developers/extensibility/checkout-block/how-checkout-processes-an-order.md

 ### Data Stores

-Data stores are used to keep track of data that is likely to change during a user’s session, such as the active payment method, wether the checkout has an error, etc. We split these data stores by areas of concern, so we have 2 data stores related to the checkout: `wc/store/checkout` [:file_folder:](https://href.li/?https://github.com/woocommerce/woocommerce-blocks/blob/4af2c0916a936369be8a4f0044683b90b3af4f0d/assets/js/data/checkout/index.ts#L1) and `wc/store/payment` [:file_folder:](https://href.li/?https://github.com/woocommerce/woocommerce-blocks/blob/4af2c0916a936369be8a4f0044683b90b3af4f0d/assets/js/data/payment-methods/index.ts#L1) .
+Data stores are used to keep track of data that is likely to change during a user’s session, such as the active payment method, whether the checkout has an error, etc. We split these data stores by areas of concern, so we have 2 data stores related to the checkout: `wc/store/checkout` [:file_folder:](https://href.li/?https://github.com/woocommerce/woocommerce-blocks/blob/4af2c0916a936369be8a4f0044683b90b3af4f0d/assets/js/data/checkout/index.ts#L1) and `wc/store/payment` [:file_folder:](https://href.li/?https://github.com/woocommerce/woocommerce-blocks/blob/4af2c0916a936369be8a4f0044683b90b3af4f0d/assets/js/data/payment-methods/index.ts#L1) .
 Data stores live in the `assets/js/data` folder.

 ### Contexts